Man of the Year (2006 film): Plot

 Traveling to Washington and impersonating an FBI agent, Eleanor explains to Dobbs that she was recently fired by Delacroy, but he is pulled away before she can explain the election results.
-Dobbs tries to contact Eleanor by calling Delacroy's headquarters, and Hemmings explains that Eleanor was fired due to a drug problem.
+He tries to contact her by calling Delacroy's headquarters, and Hemmings explains she was fired due to a drug problem.

-Eleanor figures out the flaw in Delacroy's system: regardless of the actual results, the system declares the winner as the name with double letters, in alphabetical order, so that Do"bb"s beats Kello"gg", which beats Mi"ll"s.
-Eleanor calls Dobbs, and he whisks her off to a Thanksgiving celebration with his friends.
-Smitten with her, he says that he already knows about her drug problem, which she denies and, before leaving, tells him that the election result was wrong.
+Eleanor figures out the flaw in Delacroy's system: regardless of the actual results, the system declares the winner as the name with double letters, in alphabetical order, so that Do"bb"s beats Kello"gg," which beats Mi"ll"s.
+She calls Dobbs, who whisks her off to a Thanksgiving celebration with his friends.
+Smitten with her, he says that he already knows about her drug problem, which Eleanor denies and, before leaving, tells him that the election result was wrong.

 Dobbs calls Eleanor, telling her that he will break the news the next day.
-She calls Danny, who informs Stewart, who preempts Dobbs's public announcement by announcing that Eleanor was caught attempting to manipulate the election for Dobbs, but that her efforts had no impact on the polls.
-Dobbs's team turns against Eleanor, except for Dobbs.
-Eleanor becomes increasingly concerned for her safety when she sees Delacroy agents break into her motel room and take her computer.
+She calls Danny, who informs Stewart, who preempts Dobbs' public announcement by announcing that Eleanor was caught attempting to manipulate the election for Dobbs, but that her efforts had no impact on the polls.
+Dobbs' team turns against Eleanor, except for Dobbs.
+She becomes increasingly concerned for her safety when she sees Delacroy agents break into her motel room and take her computer.

-She flees to a crowded mall but is followed and apprehended by a Delacroy agent.
-She escapes and calls Dobbs from a pay phone, but another Delacroy agent drives his truck into the phone booth.
+Eleanor flees to a crowded mall but is followed and apprehended by a Delacroy agent.
+She escapes and calls Dobbs from a pay phone but another agent drives his truck into the phone booth.
 Dobbs goes to the scene and talks with the injured Eleanor in her ambulance, where she convinces him of the truth.

-Dobbs's friends encourage him to remain president, with polls showing that 60% of the nation wants him in office.
-That night, invited onto the Weekend Update segment of Saturday Night Live, Dobbs announces that the Delacroy vote system was flawed, that Eleanor told her bosses but they covered it up and silenced her, and that he will not run in the new election that must now take place.

-President Kellogg wins a second term, Dobbs returns to hosting his satirical news program, with Eleanor as his producer and later his wife, and the Delacroy executives are arrested.
+Dobbs' friends encourage him to remain president, with polls showing that 60% of the nation wants him in office.

+That night, invited onto the Weekend Update segment of Saturday Night Live, Dobbs announces that the Delacroy vote system was flawed, that Eleanor told her bosses but they covered it up and silenced her and that he will not run in the new election that must now take place.
+President Kellogg wins a second term, Dobbs returns to hosting his satirical news program, with Eleanor as his producer, and later his wife, and the Delacroy executives are arrested.
 Time chooses Dobbs as Man of the Year.